mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

         pen1.setName("GameOver");
     }

-`createPens()` isn't anything special, it's just a convenient place to define the creation of pens.
+`createPens()` is just a convenient place to define the creation of pens.
 As you can see, we're creating two pens: one is our new `TiloxPlayPen`, and the other is a `BXGameOverPen`--that handles the interaction when the game has been won (or lost).
 We won't talk too much about it this time.

-Now if you run our flash program, you'll be able to make the player jump around by holding down shift.
+Now if you run Tilox, you'll be able to make the player jump around by holding down Shift.
 The only visual difference will be that the cell jumped over won't turn into a pit.

 Next thing we want to tackle is falling into a pit.
-In Sokoban, you can beat a level--but not lose.
+In Sokoban you can beat a level, but not lose.
 In Tilox, we want to be able to lose as well as win.
 So, we want to make the player "go away" when they jump into a pit.
 In Bloxley, this is called _disabling_ the actor.
-It makes the actor's sprite disappear, and they can't be selected as the currently active actor any more.
-For us, this is a bad thing--but in other games, disabling an actor is useful for when they exit a maze.
+It makes the actor's sprite disappear, and they can't be selected as the active actor any more.
+(In Tilox, this is a bad thing--but in other games, disabling an actor is useful for when they exit the level).

-So, open up `tilox/TiloxPatchController.as`, and insert the following method into the `TiloxPatchController` class:
+So, open up `TiloxPatchController`, and insert the following method:

     public function canEnterPit(action:BXMoveAction, source:BXActor, target:BXPatch) {
         action.causes( new BXDisableAction(source) );